fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```
 * `message` - A message indicating whether or not the action was successful.
 Any message other than "Success" indicates a failure.

-#### POST "/v1/certify\_submission/"
+#### POST "/v1/publish\_dabs\_submission/"
-This route certifies the specified submission, if possible.
-If a submission has critical errors, it cannot be certified.
-Only quarterly submissions can be certified.
-Submission files are copied to a certified bucket on aws if it is a non-local environment.
+This route publishes the specified submission, if possible.
+A submission with critical errors cannot be published.
+If the submission is quarterly, has been certified before, or it is past the certification deadline for the submission it must be published and certified at the same time.
+For these cases, use `publish_and_certify_dabs_submission`

 ##### Body (JSON)